- Download our Moving to Los Angeles Guide (PDF)

 Charter schools in the USA are free-to-attend non-profit institutions that receive less public funding than regular public schools and instead receive additional funding from private sources.
 They have more freedom in teaching methods than state schools and are often considered a better alternative.

-These schools are a popular option among parents in LA.
-Unfortunately, gaining admission into charter schools in LA is not easy and waiting lists are often long.
-Many of the schools operate admission lotteries to ensure the allocation of places is fair.
+There are a number of charter schools in LA.
+Due to high demand, many of the schools operate admission lotteries to ensure the allocation of places is fair.

 For expats with children who are gifted in a particular area, a magnet school in LA would be a good option.
 There are a number of magnet schools to choose from in LA, with each institution being geared towards students pursuing careers in very particular fields such as languages, sciences, and the arts.
 Admission criteria can vary from school to school depending on its specialisation.
 For instance, music students will usually need to partake in an audition.
 Not all magnet schools require admissions testing, though, in which case lotteries are used to place students.

 Private schools in Los Angeles

 Private schools are funded by tuition and governing bodies.
-As a result, they have much more leniency and do not have to conform to educational directives handed down to them by the government, affording teachers the freedom to customise their curricula and teaching styles, which can range from quite alternative to conservative and strict.
+As a result, they have much more leniency and do not have to conform to educational directives handed down to them by the government.
+This allows teachers the freedom to customise their curricula and teaching styles, which can range from quite alternative to conservative and strict.

 International schools in Los Angeles

 There are also a number of international schools in LA, where children may be able to continue the curriculum they initially started in their home countries.
 Most expats in LA do not feel it is necessary to send their children to an international school as their children can get a good education for a fraction of the price at a good public or private school.